mmkhan19/mmkhan19.github.io/content/project/example/index.md

 slides: example
 ---

-A total transcriptomic approach to profile human and microbial transcripts in characterization of pre-malignant lesions in comparison with oral squamous carcinoma (cancer/tumor) and normal (control).
+A total transcriptomic approach to profile human and microbial transcripts in the characterization of pre-malignant lesions compared to oral squamous carcinoma (cancer/tumor) and normal (control).
 Built a cross-talk model to link significant human pathway activity to microbial abundance.
 Applied various ML approaches such as Random Forest for imputing missing smoking labels, and PCA/UMAP for dimensionality reduction.